-- (a) Secure the scene and identify and eliminate hazards for all those involved. - (b) Take reasonable steps to obtain emergency medical attention for injured individuals. - (c) Request additional resources from the Department or other agencies. - (d) Coordinate an inner/outer perimeters or pursuit of suspects. - (e) Check for injured persons and evacuate as needed. - (f) Brief the supervisor upon arrival.
+- (a) Secure the scene and identify and eliminate hazards for all those involved. - (b) Take reasonable steps to obtain emergency medical attention for injured individuals. - (c) Request additional resources from the Department or other agencies. - (d) Coordinate a perimeter or pursuit of suspects. - (e) Check for injured persons and evacuate as needed. - (f) Brief the supervisor upon arrival.